HelloJocelynLu/t5chem/README.rst

 -------------
 - Now we have found some installation issues on rdkit version later than 2020.09.2 (See discussion `here <https://stackoverflow.com/questions/65487584/how-to-import-rdkit-in-google-colab-these-days>`_)

-- torchtext version 0.10.0 published some backward incompatible changes.
-T5Chem now only tested on torchtext<=0.8.1

 Licence
 -------
 MIT Licence.